AdeolaJoseph/Stereo-Visual-Odometry/README.md

 # Stereo Visual Odometry

-This project is an implementation of Stereo Visual Odometry (SVO) pipeline using KITTI Dataset.
+This project is an implementation of a Stereo Visual Odometry (SVO) pipeline using KITTI Dataset.
 SVO is a method used in computer vision and robotics to estimate the 3D pose (position and orientation) of a camera relative to its starting position, using only the images captured by the camera.

 ## Features